 Delaware Walk On Surf Fishing Locations

-You might have missed a surf fishing tag but you won’t miss out on surf fishing.
-Serious Pro … Look on the bright side, no one is going to ask you for a ride to the beach this year
+You might have missed a surf fishing tag but you won’t miss out on actual surf fishing.
+Pro Tip … Look on the bright side, no one is going to ask you for a ride to the beach this year.
+These areas below are all walk on area for surf fishing.
+I recommend a five gallon bucket of gear and two rods and sand spikes.
+You can sit on the bucket.
+Unless you have a fishing cart to take a ton of gear with you.
+Figure out what you are fishing for first and streamline your gear needs.

 You would be surprised how many places there are to surf fish just walking onto a beach.
-Many of these places are not drive on accesses at all, just beaches, and they have structure that hold fish.
+Many of these places are not drive on accesses at all, just regular swimming beaches with a variety of structure that hold fish.
+Reading these beaches for cuts and sand structure helps find fish as well.
+But mostly we fish the manmade structures such as jetties and storm drains.

 Cape Henlopen State Park …

 Navy Crossing … Fish the jetties, mind the surfers.
 They have the right of way on the north side.
-Nice hole out front of the north side jetty there, hard to get into but holds fish.
+Nice scour hole out front of the north side jetty there, hard to get a line into, but holds fish.

 Cape Henlopen Fishing Pier beach (Head Boat Beach) nicknamed that after the first year the big blues showed up and blitzed the entire coast for six weeks.
 It got really crowded.